madalainev/madalainev.github.io/about.md

 I earned my ALA-accredited Masters of Library and Information Science degree at St. John's University, Queens, New York, in January 2017.

-I also use my skills in digital content management and design as the Director of Communications for Providence Roller Derby, a 501(3)c non-profit based in Providence, Rhode Island.
-I currently skate for PRD's Mob Squad under my pseudonym, the Black'nBlue Dahlia.
+I also use my skills in digital content management and design as the Director of Communications for [Providence Roller Derby](http://providencerollerderby.com), a 501(3)c non-profit based in Providence, Rhode Island.
+I currently skate as #718 for PRD's Mob Squad under my pseudonym, the Black'nBlue Dahlia.